 Conclusions: The ABP distributions of the normotensive subjects included in the present international database were not materially different from those in previous reports in the literature.
 One-fifth to more than one-third of hypertensive subjects had an ABP which was below the 95th centile of the ABP of normotensive subjects, but this proportion decreased if the hypertensive subjects had shown a higher CBP upon repeated measurement.
 The prognostic implications of elevated CBP in the presence of normal ABP remain to be determined.

-Journal of Hypertension 1994, 12 (suppl 7):S1-S12
+Journal of Hypertension 1993, 11:1289-1297

-Keywords: Ambulatory blood pressure, blood pressure measurement, conventional blood pressure, normotension, hypertension.
+Keywords: Ambulatory blood pressure, conventional blood pressure.

 Introduction